ChlodAlejandro/deputy/README.md

 npm run test
 ```

-You may also modify the browser to be used with Puppeteer using the `PUPPETEER_PRODUCT` environment variable.
-See
+You may also modify the browser to be used with Selenium using the `BROWSER` environment variable.

-the [Puppeteer documentation](https://pptr.dev/#environment-variables) for more information.
-Automated tests are also
+You **must** have the appropriate browser driver installed for whichever browser you wish to test on.
+If you want to test on Chrome browsers, run `npm i -g chromedriver@106.x` prior to running any tests (and change `106` to whichever version of Chrome you're using).
+For Firefox, run `npm i -g geckodriver`.
+Not having the proper browser driver installed with causes tests to fail.

-run on GitHub, a log of which can be found [here](https://github.com/ChlodAlejandro/deputy/actions/workflows/ci-cd.yml).
+Some automated tests require an internet connection as they load English Wikipedia pages.
+Ensure that you have a working (and decently fast) internet connection to pass tests.

 ## Licensing